How do Transformers Learn Implicit Reasoning?: Locating and Characterizing Reasoning Representations

-We perform this analysis under three settings that differ in both the source of the intermediate entity and the model’s training stage: (1) Phase II with ID-derived intermediate entities, (2) Phase III with ID-derived intermediate entities, and (3) Phase III with OOD-derived intermediate entities.
+We apply this patching procedure across multiple layers and token positions, with three settings that differ in both the source of the intermediate entity and the model's training stage: (1) Phase II with ID-derived intermediate entities, (2) Phase III with ID-derived intermediate entities, and (3) Phase III with OOD-derived intermediate entities.
 This alignment ensures that patching is conducted under conditions where the model is capable of reasoning over the relevant intermediate entity type.
 For completeness, we also report Phase I results, where patching yields negligible success, confirming that reasoning-relevant representations emerge only after generalization.

 Detailed per-setting results are presented in Appendix~\ref{app:patching_details}.
 We report the average patching success rate across these three settings in Figure~\ref{fig:patching_success_rate_avg}.
 This aggregated result shows that effective patching occurs primarily at the $r_1$ token position in the middle layers.
 In the following analyses, we use \textbf{layer 5 at the \(r_1\) token position} of our 8-layer GPT-2 model as the reference point, denoting the hidden state as \(\mathbf{h}_{\texttt{r}_1}^{5}\).